Shreeramghimire/Salmon-Statistics/second_part.md

 ### The One-Liner to Memorize

 > *"Relative Risk tells us how much more **likely** something is to happen; Odds Ratios tell us how much higher the **odds** are.
-For rare events, they are almost identical—but only the Odds Ratio can be used in case-control studies and logistic regression."*
+For rare events, they are almost identical, but only the Odds Ratio can be used in case-control studies and logistic regression."*

 ## Standard Error and Confidence Intervals for Log Odds Ratio and Log Relative Risk